slatedocs/slate/source/includes/_endpoint-account.md

 ### Account Collaborators

-This catalog lists all the users that are not members of the account that have access to any of the account's datasets, projects or teams.
+An account collaborator is a Crunch.io user that is not a member of your account and has access to some/any of your account's datasets.

+Account admins can visit the account's collaborators catalog to view the list of all collaborators for all datasets of the account.

 ```http
 GET /account/collaborators/
 ```

+This catalog lists all the users that are not members of the account that have access to any of the account's datasets, projects or teams.

 Each element in the catalog tuple links to the user's entity endpoint and has the name and email attribute.